 I managed to snorkel only half the reef.
 Loved the coral close to the water villa towards the west (rather south west).
 I did not venture into the deep and I was a little scared, but the shallow had enough and more to keep me happy.

-.
+My husband and I went to swim with manta rays and whale shark and were lucky on both occastions :-).
 We also saw a turtle and loads of anemone on our way back from the manta ray excursion.
 Not to forget, we saw quite a few flying fish on the our way to the whale shark excursion.

 At the reef, we saw lovely corals – pink, yellow, blue, red!
 The sting rays were on the eastern side.
 We also saw a few star fish there.